 The applicant is hereby notified, as part of this application, that the applicant is required to meet the following conditions in accordance with the Mountain View City Code and the State of California.
 Where approval by a City Department Director or Official is required, that review shall be for compliance with all applicable conditions of approval, adopted policies and guidelines, ordinances, laws, and regulations, and accepted practices for the item(s) under review.
-The applicant is hereby notified that the applicant is required to comply with all applicable codes or ordinances of the City of Mountain View and the State of California that pertain to this development and are noted herein.
+The applicant is hereby notified that the applicant is required to comply with all applicable codes, laws, ordinances, and regulations of the City of Mountain View and the State of California that pertain to this development, including those that are noted herein.